French presidential candidates enter final day of campaign - NewsBreak

 French presidential candidates enter final day of campaign

-PARIS — (AP) — France's presidential contenders Emmanuel Macron and Marine Le Pen traded final blows on the last day of campaigning Friday to drive home why their particular political brand — and not the other's — is the right choice for voters in one of the world's wealthiest large democracies.
+PARIS (AP) — France’s presidential contenders raced on the last day of campaigning Friday to drive home why their particular political brand - and not the other’s - is the right choice for voters in one of the world's wealthiest large democracies.

-Macron, the center-right incumbent, laid into the nationalist rival he is set to face in a Sunday runoff, accusing the far-right leader of trying to divide France over Islam.
+President Emmanuel Macron, the centrist incumbent, has campaigned on a message of unity.
+On Friday, he laid into the nationalist rival he is set to face in a Sunday runoff, accusing far-right leader Marine Le Pen of trying to divide France over Islam.

 “The far right lives off fear and anger creating resentment.
 It says that excluding parts of society is the answer,” Macron told France Inter radio. “(But) I want to try to answer it... (and) make us live as a united nation.”

-The two candidates must make their final pitches to the French electorate before campaigning for the presidential runoff is legally required to end at midnight.
+The two candidates must make their final pitches to the French electorate before campaining for the presidential runoff is legally required to end at midnight.

-Macron was later set to travel to Figeac, a town deep in France's southern heartland where Mélenchon came in second place in the first round of voting, and was due to speak there during the afternoon.
+Macron is going to Figeac, a town deep in France's southern heartland, and is due to speak there during the afternoon.

-Le Pen was in Etaples, at a marketplace near Le Touquet — a pointed choice on the final day of campaigning given that it is the constituency in which Macron himself votes.
+Le Pen is in the north, in Etaples, at a marketplace near Le Touquet -- a pointed choice on the final day of campaigning given that it is the constituency in which Macron himself votes.

-The National Rally leader displayed a combative spirit following a bitter televised debate with Macron this week that buoyed some of her poll numbers.
+The National Rally leader displayed a combative spirit following a bitter televised debate with Macron this week that buoyed some of her polls numbers.

 Speaking on C-News, Le Pen called on the French to read her manifesto and wake up to the failures of Macron's five-year term.
 She responded to criticism that her policies did not hold up under scrutiny.